brightcove/player-service-walkthrough/cheat-sheet.md

 Grab the `url` and try it out in your browser.
 At this point, you could use this player on your site by pasting in the `embed_code`.

 ## Customizing a Player
 You can further customize your player by adding scripts, stylesheets, and plugins.
 One common reason for customizing a player is to add advertisements.
-If you're using Doubleclick for advertisments, you would use the [IMA3 plugin](http://docs.brightcove.com/en/video-cloud/players/plugins/ima-plugin.html) to manager ads for your player.
+If you're using Doubleclick for advertisments, you would use the [IMA3 plugin](http://docs.brightcove.com/en/video-cloud/players/plugins/ima-plugin.html) to manage ads for your player.
 We can add the IMA3 plugin by patching the player we've been working on up to this point.
-First, modify the configuration you've been creating for the player:
+First, modify the configuration you've created for the player:

 ```json
 {